Jarryd460/introduction-to-lang-graph/README.md

 1. **Explore the examples**
    - Check out the `Graphs/` directory for Jupyter notebook examples
    - Start with `Hello_World.ipynb` for a basic introduction
+   - Practice with exercises in the `Exercises/` directory

 2. **Run a notebook**
    ```bash